How to Repair Clear Coat – Kevin Tetz Shows the Best Way to Fix Paint

-Since the 1980s the automotive manufacturers have been painting cars with two stage, base coat/clear coat systems.
+Since the 1980s, automotive manufacturers have been painting cars with two-stage base coat/clear coat systems.
 That may not seem all that long ago to some of us older guys, but these cars are now 30 years old and entering prime project car territory.
 Because drivetrain technology had hit its stride by then, cars like 5.0 Mustangs are still running and driving just fine.
-But many cars from the 80s and 90s have clear coat paint that is just peeling and flaking off in chunks.
+However, many cars from the 80s and 90s have clear coat paint that is just peeling and flaking off in chunks.
 Some cars, like the Plymouth Neon, seemed to have paint and clear coat failing before they were even off lease.

 The bad news is, you can’t just sand for adhesion and respray clear coat.
-Modern urethane paints are thermoset paints, once they “dry” they won’t flow again.
+Modern urethane paints are thermoset paints.
+This means that once they “dry” they won’t flow again.
 The clear coat creates a strong chemical bond with the still slightly “wet” paint and locks in.
 You can sand for adhesion and spray a new coat of clear over the base, but it will never lock in, and it will always sit on top of the old clear at the edges.
-It will never be as strong as the original, and will fail much quicker.
-(I put wet and dry in quotes because urethanes cure by a chemical process, not by the evaporation of a solvent the way other paints dry).
+The new clear coat will never be as strong as the original and will fail much quicker.
+(I put wet and dry in quotes because urethanes cure by a chemical process, not by the evaporation of a solvent the way other paints dry.)

 The only option for a proper, permanent repair is to sand the whole car and respray color and clear.

 That being said, it is still possible to do spot repairs to clear coat in certain situations.
-It is important to realize though, that they should never be considered permanent repairs, long-term repairs.
+It is important to realize, though, that they should never be considered permanent repairs or even long-term repairs.
 Clear coat spot repair should primarily be limited to relatively new blemishes in less-seen areas.
 With that in mind, we’ve put together some clear coat repair tips for DIY users who want to temporarily restore part of their paint job.

 This hood is typical of most cars with delaminating clear coat issues.
 And people ask all the time, why can’t I just put clear coat back on?
-The problem is, once the base coat has been exposed to the sun and air it is compromised.
-The color coat is only to provide color, it is not stabilized for UV or exposure to air and contamination, and once it has been it is only a matter of time before it fails too.
+The problem is the base coat is compromised once it has been exposed to the sun and air .
+The color coat is only to provide color; it is not stabilized for UV or exposure to air and contamination, and once it has been, it is only a matter of time before it fails, too.
 Putting clear over the top of it will delay that, but it will still continue to deteriorate under the new clear.
-Plus the adhesion is gone, and sanding it to get it back makes it almost impossible to match and blend it to the surrounding areas.
+Plus, the adhesion is gone, and sanding it to get it back makes it almost impossible to match and blend it to the surrounding areas.

-2) Next clean it of any inorganic materials with a solvent based cleaner like PRE paint prep and a clean rag.
+2) Next, clean it of any inorganic materials with a solvent based cleaner like Eastwood PRE™ paint prep and a clean rag.

-3) Next, use a fine grit grey non-woven pad to scuff the paint in the area of the repair, and about 1 inch to either side of it.
+3) Next, use a fine grit grey non-woven pad to scuff the paint in the area of the repair and about one inch to either side of it.
 Then wipe it off again with more PRE paint prep.

 4) Mask around the area to be prepared.
-Since the paint the masking is going over is suspect, it’s a good idea to whet the tape, by running it over something like your pant leg to remove a lot of the stickiness.
-Kevin is using a technique called back masking, in which you stick the center of the tap to what will be the edge of your repair area, then fold it back.
-This gives you a softer line, and lets you fine tune exactly what is going to be masked without having to peel and stick several times.
+Since the paint that the masking is going over is suspect, it’s a good idea to whet the tape by running it over something like your pant leg to remove a lot of the stickiness.
+Kevin is using a technique called back masking, in which you stick the center of the tape to what will be the edge of your repair area, then fold it back.
+This gives you a softer line and lets you fine tune exactly what is going to be masked without having to peel and stick several times.

-6) After about 5 minutes the 2K should be dry to the touch and not tacky.
-Do a touch test and if it passes, it’s time for the second coat.
+6) After about five minutes, the 2K should be dry to the touch and not tacky.
+Do a touch test, and if it passes, it’s time for the second coat.

 8) As you unmask, pull the tape slowly and carefully away from the just painted area.
 As you can see, the repaired area stands out from the original clear, but the flaking and delaminating is gone.
-Now it’s just a matter of hitting it with some 2000 grit sand paper, then polishing compound and a buffer to blend the edges into the older paint.
+Now it’s just a matter of hitting it with some 2000-grit sand paper, then using polishing compound and a buffer to blend the edges into the older paint.

 Blending Repaired Clear into Old Clear Coat